ric-bianchi/Coin3D-SoQt-Examples/README.md

 hg clone https://bitbucket.org/Coin3D/simage
 ```

-2. Now, add this line to the `CMakeLists.txt` file, needed for modern versions of CMake (I will push the edit to the official Simage repo, later):
+2. Now, add the line below to the `CMakeLists.txt` file, needed for modern versions of CMake (I will push the edit to the official Simage repo, later). *It is not really needed for us, actually, but you will get a warning from CMake if you don't have this variable set.*

 ```
 set(CMAKE_MACOSX_RPATH 1)